-This is the last hand made rotary valve F tuba made by Dietrich Kleinehorst at Gronitz in Hamburg, Germany.
+This is a hand made rotary valve F tuba built by Dietrich Kleinehorst at Gronitz in Hamburg, Germany.
 Dietrich has retired and Gronitz is now owned by Andreas Klingspor.

 The distinguishing features of this FZ-126 tuba are the long arced leadpipe and the fifth rotor at the bottom of the stack.
 The tuning slide is smaller than the model 127 and the fourth valve loop extends to the front of the horn with a convenient water dump slide.
 Bore size is tapered through the valves: 19/20/21mm.